Silicone Hydrogel Contact Lenses

 Silicone hydrogel material doesn't replace safe lens care.
 How you clean, replace, and wear your contacts still affects comfort and eye health.

-Can You Sleep In Silicone Hydrogel Contact Lenses?
+Can You Sleep in Silicone Hydrogel Contact Lenses?

 Some silicone hydrogel contact lenses are approved for extended wear, but you should only sleep in contacts if your eye doctor prescribed that schedule.
 Higher oxygen flow doesn't make every silicone hydrogel lens safe for overnight wear.
 Sleeping in contacts can raise the risk of eye irritation or infection, especially if the lenses weren't prescribed for that use.